Mobile, Alabama: Government

 Since 1985 the government of Mobile has consisted of a mayor and a seven-member city council.
 The council members are elected from each of the seven city council single-member districts (SMDs).
 A supermajority of five votes is required to conduct most council business.

 This form of city government was chosen by the voters after the previous form of government, which had three city commissioners, each elected at-large, was ruled in 1975 to substantially dilute the minority vote and violate the Voting Rights Act in Bolden v.
 City of Mobile.
 The three at-large commissioners each required a majority vote to win.
 Due to appeals, the case took time to reach settlement and establishment of a new electoral system.
-Municipal elections are held every four years and are nonpartisan.Sam Jones was elected in 2005 as the first African-American mayor of Mobile.
+Municipal elections are held every four years and are nonpartisan.
+Sam Jones was elected in 2005 as the first African-American mayor of Mobile.
 He was re-elected for a second term in 2009 without opposition.
 His administration continued the focus on downtown redevelopment and bringing industries to the city.
 He ran for a third term in 2013 but was defeated by Sandy Stimpson.
 Stimpson remained mayor until November 2, 2025.
 In 2025, Spiro Cheriogotis became the current mayor.

 Mobile city has 2,167 employees.
 Of the property tax paid in the city, 11% goes to the city, 32% goes to the county, 10% goes to the state, and 47% goes to the school districts.
 The city has a 5% sales tax.
-For 2024, the city received $281.7 million in sales tax, $34.5 million in property tax, and $90.1 million dollars for services such as business licenses.
+For 2024, the city received $281.7 million in sales tax, $34.5 million in property tax, and $90.1 million for services such as business licenses.
 The total revenue for the city was $514.3 million, and the total expenditures was $455.3 million for 2024.